 What you need to check before buying a house with solar panels

-Solar panels mean cheaper electricity and maybe a revenue stream.
+Solar panels mean cheaper electricity and maybe even a revenue stream.
 But pitfalls await the unwary.
 Here's what you need to check before making an offer.

 Will you actually own the solar panels?